 - limited companies

-can apply for loan finance to start up or grow businesses in the Shetland Islands.
+can apply for loan finance to start up or grow businesses in the local authority area.

 UK Financial Services Regulation places restrictions on lending £25,000 or less to sole traders and partnerships/limited liability partnerships with 3 or fewer members.
-The Council is therefore unable to provide direct loans to sole traders/small partnerships of £25,000 or less but can assist with signposting to other loan providers who offer approved lending services.
+We are therefore unable to provide direct loans to sole traders/small partnerships of £25,000 or less but can assist with signposting to other loan providers who offer approved lending services.

 Whilst there is no lower application limit for larger partnerships or limited companies, a loan below £25,000 may not be a cost effective way of financing a project.

 All viable commercial loan applications that can demonstrate a clear benefit to the Shetland economy will be given consideration.

 Project proposals must be in line with policy objectives of Our Ambition 2021-26 and Economic Development Strategy (2018-2022), which specifies target areas for assistance and key outcomes for all economic development activity.